 What do you think makes a good story?

-If your book became a movie, who would be your first choice to play the lead roles?
+If your trilogy became a movie or a Netflix mini-series, who would be your first choice to play the lead roles?

 Do any of your characters have qualities/characteristics that are similar to yourself?